 The whole China became a lawless society, flooded with drugs, corruption, gangster, gambling, prostitution, unemployment, crimes, poverty and sickness.
 Not only both the central and local government, even the militaries were totally corrupted and weakened.
 Socially, millions and millions Chinese families were destroyed.
 Thousands-years-old social values, educations, cultural ethics, virtues and morality were totally destroyed by Western addictive drugs.
 Mentally, the Chinese were no longer as proud and self-confident as used to be of the Middle Kingdom.
 Most became humiliated, intimidated, fearful and hateful towards the foreigners who deservedly earned their nickname as the "Foreign Devils".
 This period of History has been termed as a "Whole Century of Humiliation" by the Chinese.

-The impact of the transformation from a once-great and probably the richest country on Earth to the poorest country on Earth by the opium, heroin, morphia and humiliation have an extremely profound and long lasting effect on China in every imaginable aspect to this day.
+The impact of the transformation from a once-great and probably the richest country on Earth to the poorest country on Earth by the opium, heroin, morphia and humiliation has an extremely profound and long lasting effect on China in every imaginable aspect to this day.
 Both the pride and humilation have evloved into the roots of Chinese Nationalism or Chinese Cyber-Patriotism or Nationalism based on Humiliation.
-In order to prevent the once-great China from further breaking apart influenced by the foreign powers, the Chinese government inevitable employs many ruling policies that are not up to the Western standards, e.g. XiZang (Tibet Autonomous Region), XinJiang (Xinjiang Uyghur Autonomous Region).
+In order to prevent the once-great China from further breaking apart influenced by the foreign powers, the Chinese government inevitable employs many ruling policies that are not up to the Western standards, e.g. in the XiZang (Tibet Autonomous Region).

 According to the book "Trade Politics and Christianity in Africa and the East" by A. J. Macdonald, in one Chinese city Newchang alone, 2,000 morphia addicts died in the winter of 1914-15.
 Morphia carries off its victims far more rapidly than Opium.